angusmaccuish/FRTB/MAR21.md

 1. vega, $\frac{\partial V_i}{\partial \sigma_i}$, is defined as the change in the market value of the option $V_i$ as a result of a small amount of change to the implied volatility $\sigma_i$; and

-2. the instrument’s vega and implied volatility used in the calculation of vega sensitivities must be sourced from pricing models used by the independent risk control unit of the bank.
+2. the instrument's vega and implied volatility used in the calculation of vega sensitivities must be sourced from pricing models used by the independent risk control unit of the bank.

 $$ s_k = \text{vega} \times \text{implied volatility} $$